Participants will understand what interventions can help to decrease the c-section rates.

 After completing this continuing education course, the participant will be able to:

-Labor dystocia is one reason for c-section that needs to be improved.
+Labor dystocia is one reason for a c-section that needs to be improved.
 Labor dystocia is a generic term used to describe labor that is not following a “normal” curve.
 Friedman published the original labor curve in the 1950s.
 It was not until the 1990s that this labor curve was questioned.
 Obstetricians and midwives have not completely moved their practice to this new labor curve.
 Not all patients, especially with changes in patient demographics, such as age, weight, and co-morbidities, fall into a curve.
 Labor arrest is another term that can describe labor that is not effective.
 A woman having her first baby is no longer considered in labor until she is at least 6cm dilated.
-Therefore, the arrest of labor cannot be diagnosed prior to 6cm.
-The arrest of descent is defined as a fully dilated woman (10cm) and pushing, but the head is not descending to deliver.
+Therefore, the arrest of labor cannot be diagnosed prior to 6 cm.
+The arrest of descent is defined as a fully dilated woman (10 cm) and pushing, but the head is not descending to deliver.

 Obstetricians and midwives work all hours of the day.
 Sometimes they want to get home, which may influence their decision to do a cesarean section.
 The electronic fetal heart tracing may be questionable.
 Even with the improvement in the fetal heart after interventions, the obstetrician may continue to worry about the tracing.
 If the nurse caring for that patient keeps questioning the doctor, that doctor may also be more likely to perform a cesarean because they start to worry more.
 Another reason for a c-section could be that a doctor may have been sued because of a bad outcome, leading them to perform a c-section quicker because they worry more.
 There are many reasons why doctors and midwives may decide on a c-section.
 It is always easy to see why they should not have done the c-section when reviewing the case, but that does not look at the big picture of what the doctor and midwife are dealing with at the time of the c-section.

 There are many reasons for cesarean sections.
-Changes in patient demographics, such as age and co-morbidities, are why doctors, nurses, and midwives cannot change.
-Many variables can be changed.
+Changes in patient demographics, such as age and co-morbidities, are factors that doctors, nurses, and midwives cannot change.
+Many variables, however, can be changed.
 Labor support and low interventions have both been proven to lower the rate.
 Nurses can give more labor support.
 Labor dystocia is one area that needs to be addressed.
 Women today cannot have their labor compared with women of the 1950s who were younger, lighter, and possibly healthier.
 Most importantly, teamwork and communication are the best ways to decrease the c-section rate.
 Doctors, midwives, and nurses all need to discuss each patient and develop the best plan of care.

 Non-reassuring fetal heart rate cannot always be fixed, but all doctors, midwives, and nurses need to be adequately educated on fetal heart monitoring, speak the same language, and perform interventions when indicated.
 It is acceptable for obstetricians to consult with other obstetricians when looking at a questionable fetal heart tracing.

-Women who are at low risk do not need continuous fetal monitoring.
-Intermittent fetal monitoring is acceptable and even preferred, giving the woman more freedom to move.
 Telemetry fetal monitoring is another intervention used for women who need continuous fetal monitoring.
 These monitors allow women the freedom to move around while being monitored without being connected by wires.
-Many small interventions can impact, but the providers must alter their practices.
+Many small interventions can impact the final result, but the providers must ultimately alter their practices.

 The rising c-section rate is a concern for all women of child-bearing age in the United States.
 There are many causes of c-sections.
 There is no single solution to fix the problem.
 Nurses, doctors, and midwives all need to be speaking the same language and following the latest evidence-based practice, which includes allowing the woman to labor longer and provide labor support.
 Nurses can perform the role of labor support when appropriately trained.
 Low interventions can also help to decrease c-section rates.
 One low intervention is performing intermittent fetal heart monitoring instead of continuous monitoring.
 Implementing evidence-based practices into all aspects of labor and delivery should also decrease the rate.